jorgeatgu/base-rollup-d3/README.md

 Starter kit for data-viz projects with d3/js/postcss.
 The starter kit is ready to work with a reduced version of d3 based on importing only the [necessary modules](https://github.com/jorgeatgu/base-rollup-d3/blob/master/src/js/d3.js).

-## Plugins

-postCSS to CSS
-Babel to JS
-Linters: eslint and Stylelint
-browsersync to launch a server
-Lint-staged to linter CSS with Stylelint before push to repository

 ```
 yarn install
 ```